Skip to Main Content

 Faculty, Students, and Staff:

 Researchers on campus are encouraged to contact the archivist at least 24 hours prior to arrival.
-While students do not need a fully-fleshed topic before doing archival research, if the archivist understands the assignment or general area of inquiry prior to the visit, likely items or collections can be pulled in preparation for the session.
+Class visits - students do not need fully-fleshed topics before doing archival research but understanding the assignment prior to the visit will help the archivist to pull relevant materials in preparation for the session.

 Alumnae or Public Researchers: